Foundations of Professional Etiquette

 Trombone Sections: Blend and Balance

 In a trombone section, blend is paramount.
 During rehearsals, listen across the section for intonation and dynamic balance.
 If you are principal, set clear gestures for releases and cut-offs; if you are second or bass trombone, match the principal’s articulations and style.
 Avoid overpowering the section, especially in tuttis where the trombones must support without covering strings or woodwinds.
 When playing exposed passages, make eye contact with colleagues to ensure ensemble synchronization.
 Respect the section leader’s decisions and communicate any musical questions during breaks, not during a run-through.
+Understand the seating arrangement: in most orchestras, the principal trombone sits on the outside, second trombone in the middle, and bass trombone on the inside.
+This positioning affects how you hear and project within the section.

 The Tuba’s Role in the Orchestra